timm/tested/README.md

 ![](/etc/img/papa.png)

+The practical up-shot of semi-supervised learning is that data tables with $R,C$ rows and columns can be reduced to just a few exemplar rows
+(found via selection[^olv]), described using just  a few most informative columns (found via feature selection [^li17]).

+> The best thing to do with data is throw most of it away.

 [^kamvar03]: Kamvar, Kamvar and Sepandar, Sepandar and Klein, Klein and Dan, Dan and Manning, Manning and Christopher, Christopher (2003) [Spectral Learning](https://people.eecs.berkeley.edu/~klein/papers/spectral-learning.pdf)